mikeyshean/leaderboard/README.md

 # Leaderboard

-*Leaderboard* is a Rails API that allows you to incorporate a high-score leaderboard in your browser-based games.
+*Leaderboard* is a Rails API you can deploy as is (or customize) to incorporate a high-score leaderboard in your browser-based games.

 ![leaderboard]